charis-the-programmer/Codeswag-Tutorials/Python for Data Science/Python for Data Science - First Steps.md

 ### Getting Started - Jupyter Notebook
-There are a plethora of editors and IDEs you can use for your Data Science work, For the sake of these tutorials, well be making use of the Jupyter Notebook.
+There are a plethora of editors and IDEs you can use for your Data Science work.
+For the sake of these tutorials, well be making use of the Jupyter Notebook.

 Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations, and narrative text.